IRD (Inland Revenue Department) Number

 1. The Bank Account Bit

 As of 1 October 2015, all temporary workers from overseas who hold a working holiday visa must have a bank account and not just any old bank account but one which is deemed to be 'a fully functional New Zealand bank account'.
 In non-official speak this means an account into which deposits can be made and from which you can withdraw money.
 Additionally your identity must have been confirmed during the process of opening the bank account in accordance with New Zealand law pertaining to anti-money laundering and the 'Countering Financing of Terrorism Act'.
 The bank account must have been set up and fully functioning BEFORE you apply for an IRD number.
+Read our guide to opening a bank account.

 The helpful folk at the IRD have even produced a form with a somewhat of a mouthful title of 'Documents to confirm your New Zealand bank account is fully functional' or rather more simply an IR984 form.
 As this whole 'certain bank accounts' only is a new law some of the banks might still be a little unclear as to what the rules are so this form is really more for their benefit.
 It tells them exactly what is needed for a bank account to be deemed 'fully functional'